AhmadAlmustadi/FineTuning_GPT2/README.md

 ### **Versioning and Contributors**
 **Version:**
 This is the first version of the fine-tuned model and it is still under development.

+**Note:**
+Due to GitHub's file size limitations, not all data used in this project has been uploaded.
+To obtain the complete dataset, you can download the Shamela library and export all the books in HTML format.